-This year is shaping up to be another Super Bloom Year!
-In an unusual turn of climate events, California is seeing it’s second super bloom in two years.
 Typically super blooms happen about once every ten years, but prior to 2017, they were occurring less frequently because of the drought.
 For dozens of years during the drought, the thirsty deserts waited for rain.
 As the drought continued to set in, fires ravaged the parched forests.
 The desert waited for the pernicious El Nino weather patterns to shift back.
 Only through recent climatology study, have we seen the profound effect of El Nino droughts.
 In California, it was visible in dry, parched earth.
-When the rains finally came in, it was the bloom of the decade, and now the second bloom of a decade!
+When the rains finally came in, it was the bloom of the decade, and perhaps the second bloom of a decade!

 As the blooms erupt, amateur and professional photographers have once more taken to the hills to capture the cavalcade of color.
 We did our part too, but the more pictures we took, the more we realized the extent of what we were witnessing.
 A single lens couldn’t capture the bloom of the decade.
 Instead, we are providing our pictures from California’s epic wildflower seasons along with highlights from some of our favorites photographers.
 Without further ado, here are the images sorted by location with an interactive map at the end.

 La Jolla Gliderport